Getting Planning Permission and Listed Building Consent for listed buildings can be REALLY challenging!

-Once your development has complied with these further policies, you can get Planning Permission with Listed Building Consent with the help of your listed building specialist architect and planning consultant.
+Once your development has complied with further policies, you can get Planning Permission with Listed Building Consent with the help of your listed building specialist architect and planning consultant.

-Extensions: Including porches, dormer windows and conservatories;
+Extensions: including porches, dormer windows and conservatories

-Fixtures: Including satellite dishes, shutters, burglar alarms, meter boxes, soil and ventilation pipes, rainwater pipes and gutters;
+Fixtures: including satellite dishes, shutters, burglar alarms, meter boxes, soil and ventilation pipes, rainwater pipes and gutters

-External alterations: Including rendering, cladding or painting any part of a building;
+External alterations: including rendering, cladding or painting any part of a building

-Alterations to ‘curtilage’ structures: Structures within the ‘curtilage’ or grounds of a listed building such as outbuildings, garden walls and statues may also require Listed Building Consent.
+Alterations to ‘curtilage’ structures: structures within the ‘curtilage’ or grounds of a listed building such as outbuildings, garden walls and statues may also require Listed Building Consent.

-Executing or causing the execution of unauthorised works to a listed building in a manner which effects its character as a building of special architectural or historic interest is also an offence under Section 9 of the Planning (Listed Buildings & Conservation Areas) Act 1990 and accordingly any person found guilty of such an offence is liable of a fine of up to £20,000 and/or up to 6 months’ imprisonment upon conviction in the Magistrates’ Court, and an unlimited fine and/or up to 2 years’ imprisonment if convicted by the Crown Court.
+Executing or causing the execution of unauthorised works to a listed building in a manner which effects its character as a building of special architectural or historic interest is also an offence under Section 9 of the Planning (Listed Buildings & Conservation Areas) Act 1990.
+Accordingly, any person found guilty of such an offence is liable of a fine of up to £20,000 and/or up to 6 months’ imprisonment upon conviction in the Magistrates’ Court, and an unlimited fine and/or up to 2 years’ imprisonment if convicted by the Crown Court.